vhermecz/competitive-coding/misc/synacor-challenge/readme.md

 - 0x0a82 is object descriptor land
 - 0x0e06 is game::use function?
 - Further decode `usetablet.trace.txt`, understand how the use-fn is called for an object, find datastructure for objects

+### 24JAN10 1.5 8:15-8:50, 12:00-13:00 Cleanup source.txt, found game graph

+Adding data into source dump

+@8:50 break

+Done:
+- Add .dump hex option to dump data in disasm format
+- .decode to print character on `OUT literat`
+- .text to print more strings, wrap in apos
+- .decode to use rN instead of reg::N
+- add self-test and data sections into source.txt